tc39/code-of-conduct/Reporting.md

+# Reporting Guidelines

-If you believe someone is violating the Code of Conduct we ask that you report it to the JS Foundation by emailing [conduct@js.foundation][]. **All reports will be kept confidential.** In some cases we may determine that a public statement will need to be made.
+If you believe someone is violating the Code of Conduct we ask that you report it to TC39 by emailing [???][]. **All reports will be kept confidential.** In some cases we may determine that a public statement will need to be made.
 If that's the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.

 ### If you believe anyone is in physical danger, please notify appropriate law enforcement first